YordanStaykov/SoftUniKids/README.md

-# Did a copy of the SoftUni Kids web page using HTML and SASS
+# A copy of the SoftUni Kids web page done using HTML and SASS only